As cybercrime soars during the pandemic, protect your company and your hard-won customer relationships.

 5. Ensure PCI DSS Compliance

-The PCI Security Standards Council® is an organization that sets security requirements for all companies that process, store and transmit credit card information.
-The standards help businesses prevent, detect and respond to security incidents.
+The PCI Security Standards Council® is an organization that sets security requirements for all companies that process, store, and transmit credit card information.
+The standards help businesses prevent, detect, and respond to security incidents.
 Any e-Commerce retailer should comply with the data security standards to protect their business and customers and provide a secure online payment gateway.

 Some of the requirements include properly protecting passwords, protecting cardholder data, encrypting data, using anti-viral software and routinely scanning and testing for vulnerabilities, according to Digital Guardian.

-All of Red Maple’s solutions from StagedPay™ to Advanced Credit Cards meet PCI compliance security requirements
+All of Red Maple’s solutions from (now Clever Division) to Advanced Credit Cards meet PCI compliance security requirements

 Experts agree that more people shopping online and more employees working from home make retail more of a target for cyberattacks this year than ever before.